Prior to this step in the process, you will need to complete Steps 1-3 above.

 Assign a team, and you are finished!

-The last step before activating the campaign is to assign a team.
+The last step before activating the campaign is to assign one or multiple teams.
 If you haven't already created a team, you will do so before completing this step.
 Go to Performance Set Up: Step 1 - User Management for instructions to set up a new team.
 Continue if the team already exists.

 Save your goal settings by clicking on the green Next button at the bottom right corner of the 'Set Goals' screen.
 You will advance to the 'Select Team' screen.
 A list of teams that you have created should be available.
 Select the team for this campaign.
 Click on the green Next button to complete this step.